pluralsh/documentation/pages/plural-features/plural-ai/ai-agent/index.md

 - Investigate issues and summarize root cause analysis.
 - Produce draft patches or PR-ready diffs for human review.
 - Run validation workflows, including containerized tests and headless browser E2E checks.
-- Apply code changes and open a pull request with the updates.
+- Apply code changes and open a pull request when the updates are ready.

 ## Next steps